 After the Schrems II ruling invalidated the EU-US Privacy Shield in 2020, data residency became a board-level concern for European organisations.
 Where are the servers?
 Which jurisdiction controls them?

-Several major providers now offer "EU data residency" options, but the details matter.
+Several major platforms now offer "EU data residency" options, but the details matter.
 If the provider is a US-headquartered company, it may still be subject to FISA Section 702 or CLOUD Act requests, regardless of where the servers physically sit.
 The EU-US Data Privacy Framework, adopted in July 2023, addresses some of these concerns but has already drawn legal challenges.

 What a compliant architecture looks like